yuxuan-luo-dev/yuxuan-luo-dev.github.io/_posts/2024-10-03-my-first-post.md

 ORDER BY salary DESC
 LIMIT 5;

-SQL Expert will not only generate the query for we but also explain each part of the query in case we’re unsure about the syntax.
+SQL Expert will not only generate the query for us but also explain each part of the query in case we’re unsure about the syntax.

 ### Step 3: Troubleshooting Queries with SQL Expert
 If we query runs into an error, like a syntax issue or incorrect results, SQL Expert can guide we through debugging.
 For example, we might ask: